rajputji/monaco-editor-go/README.md

 #Follow these steps:

+0. Clone the repository in your project's root folder or `src` folder.

 1. Copy all the dependencies from `package.json` to your project's `package.json`

-2. create a file `config-overrides.js` in your project's source folder with following content :
+2. create a file `config-overrides.js` in your project's root folder with following code :

 ```javascript
 module.exports = (config, env) => {